 Obligatory ‘Oh god, please be another transformation free of ‘poof poof’s’ prayer before I watch the transformation.

 Yayoi doesn’t say anything mid-transformation in the original.
 In the dub, she says ‘Glitter Bands, Glitter Boots!
 The Power of Peace!’
-Yay lack of poofs!
+Yay lack of poofs at least!

 Truth be told, though, her transformation is straight-up boring.
 Besides tambourine-ing her makeup puff thing, it’s just her clothes appearing.